 Swapping tiles in a magical kingdom

 In light of the Big Indie Pitch that we attended at the recent Gamescom in Cologne, we decided to dedicate a few articles on the indie developers that really stood out.
 Constantin Graf was one of these developers, showing off a level of Swapquest, a Jailbreak (the board game, not the iOS hack)-like pixel art bonanza with impressive game mechanics.
 We’ve been playing around with two levels of the game in test flight and the game still amazes with its spot-on graphics and addictive gameplay.
 Glazing on the cake is the addition of entirely new art, which has been finalized for the first level of the game.
-Take a look at the screenshots below:

 The premise of SwapQuest is simple yet fun: guide a character along a moving set of tiles that contain pieces of roads, while swapping these tiles in order to create a path.
 Behind the character (there’s two to choose from and they differ in speed and health) a cloudy storm of nothingness (the dark horde) constantly lurks in the distance, hunting the character and hurting him or her once they come into contact with it.